Moncure Robinson: Personal life

+Both of Robinson's parents were from the First Families of Virginia.
+The Robinson family presence in Virginia dates to 1688 at New Charles Parish.
+His brother Conway Robinson was a politician who served in the Virginia House of Delegates.

+In 1833, he was elected to the American Philosophical Society.

+Robinson married Charlotte Randolph Taylor in 1835.
+Likewise a member of the First Families of Virginia, her grandfather Edmund Randolph was the nation's first attorney general, and numerous other Randolphs likewise distinguished (even President Thomas Jefferson could trace Randolph family descent).
+Their sons were John Moncure Robinson (1835-1893) and Edmund Randolph Robinson; their unmarried daughter Natalie Robinson lived at home in 1880.
+The family lived in Philadelphia, Pennsylvania beginning in 1835.

 Death and legacy

-Robinson died on November 10, 1891 in Philadelphia and was interred at Laurel Hill Cemetery.
+Robinson died on November 10, 1891, in Philadelphia and was interred at Laurel Hill Cemetery.
 He had survived his brother Conway Robinson by seven years (although Conway's body would be returned to Richmond for burial).
 Moncure Robinson's widow survived him by four years; their son and railroadman John M. Robinson reconciled with his father in their last years but only survived him by two years.
 Eulogists remembered that as a young man, Moncure Robinson had been one of the new Republic's first railroad civil engineers.
 Robinson wrote his will on September 11, 1873 (months before Conway's death), and left an endowment for preservation of the Aquia Episcopal Church, Aquia, Virginia (his grandfather was reverend there, and his parents and many cousins of various degrees of descent are buried there—the Robinson trust still funds the cemetery's maintenance).
 His personal papers and the papers of the Robinson family are held by the Special Collections Research Center at the College of William and Mary.